mcfadden8/Development-Containers/toss4-spheral-gcc13/README.md

 ## SSH Agent Forwarding

-SSH agent is forwarded from the host, allowing you to:
+SSH agent is forwarded from the host (if available), allowing you to:
 - Clone/push to GitHub from inside container
 - SSH to other systems using your host keys
 - No need to copy private keys into container